 The big decision is deciding what type of investment to dive into and this should depend on the above factors.
 If you’re looking into an equity portfolio with high returns but high risks as well, stocks would be your best bet.
 If you’re looking to maximise your income and gain a medium to high profit, dividend-paying stocks are a possible investment option.
 If you prefer a low-risk plan for capital security, bonds can help with that.

 However, investments don’t just stop there.
 There are also mutual funds, exchange-traded funds (ETF), and even real estate investments.
 Investing in property and renting it out can provide a steady income.
-As purchasing a property can be hefty, finding the best personal loan in Singapore is a viable option.
-Local banks provide such loans and once you’ve bought a home with these funds, you can then rent it out.
+As purchasing a property can be hefty, finding a cheap loan in Singapore can be helpful.
+Local banks and authorised money lenders provide such loans and once you’ve bought a home with these funds, you can then rent it out.
 However, even if you’ve managed to get the best personal loan deal, you need to charge a rent high enough that it covers your monthly mortgage loan while also collecting a profit.
 These are just some of the ways you can diversify your investment portfolio to ensure financial security and independence.